Rob Collard: Career

-For many years, he raced hot rods, only switching to circuit racing in his late 20s.
+For many years, Collard raced hot rods, only switching to circuit racing in his late 20s.
 He raced Formula Ford for 3 years.
-However, as most drives in Formula 3 and higher went to younger drivers, he turned his attention to saloon based racing, coming 3rd in the Vauxhall SRi V6 championship.
+However, as most drives in Formula 3 and higher went to younger drivers, he turned his attention to saloon based racing, coming third in the Vauxhall SRi V6 championship.

 Collard driving the Team RAC-run MG ZS at the Brands Hatch round of the 2006 British Touring Car Championship.

 In 2000, the British Touring Car Championship launched Class B, featuring lower-powered but cheaper cars, to fill its relatively thin grid.
-Rob took up this opportunity, and finished 4th overall in his class.
+Rob took up this opportunity, and finished fourth overall in his class.
 He only raced a partial season in the renamed Production Class in 2001, concentrating on preparing a Renault Clio for a full assault on the Production Class in 2002 with his own Collard Racing team.

 The season was a disaster, however.
 Engine reliability and lasting performance was low, and a victory and a 2nd in the opening meeting proved to be a false dawn, as the small team struggled to get working machinery to the races, and he was outside the championship top 10.
 He also contested 6 ETCC races in a Nissan Primera for RJN Motorsport that year.

 Collard driving at Croft during the 2008 British Touring Car Championship season.

-Undeterred, Rob redoubled his efforts for 2003, moving up to the main Touring Class with a Vauxhall Astra.
-He beat several better-funded teams and drivers to win the Independent's Cup, and finished 10th overall ahead of several 'works' drivers.
+Undeterred, Collard redoubled his efforts for 2003, moving up to the main Touring Class with a Vauxhall Astra.
+He beat several better-funded teams and drivers to win the Independent's Cup, and finished tenth overall ahead of several 'works' drivers.
 For 2004, there were less works teams, with MG pulling out and Honda scaling down to only one car.
 As a result, more competitive cars had independent status.
-Collard Racing had no realistic hope of matching Anthony Reid's independent MG or Matt Neal's Honda, and finished 6th in the Indy cup and 12th overall.
+Collard Racing had no realistic hope of matching Anthony Reid's independent MG or Matt Neal's Honda, and finished sixth in the Indy cup and 12th overall.

-In 2005, Rob replaced Reid in West Surrey Racing's MG, concentrating purely on racing rather than team ownership.
-This was his most competitive season to date, with 2 outright wins and 7th place overall.
+In 2005, Collard replaced Reid in West Surrey Racing's MG, concentrating purely on racing rather than team ownership.
+This was his most competitive season to date, with two outright wins and seventh place overall.
 For 2006, he was joined in the team by Colin Turkington under WSR's new guise "Team RAC".
-This time, he finished 9th overall with a single podium.
+This time, he finished ninth overall with a single podium.

 Collard's heavy-handed tactics often come under criticism from fellow drivers and teams, as well as numerous fans of the series.
 It is believed that Rob's racing licence amassed 9 points in the 2006 season, just three short of a ban from racing.
 Fellow drivers have often spoken out about his lack of driving standards, one going as far as to describe him as a "rock-ape" at a 2006 meeting.